selfuryon/nix-update-action/README.md

-# Update packages
+# nix-update-action

-This action uses `nix-update` to update flake output packages
+This action uses `nix-update` to update flake packages